 The Law Library shares with other VU libraries an online library catalog (ACORN) and DiscoverLibrary, one interface for searching the libraries' vast resources of books, journals, databases, and more.
 ACORN and DiscoverLibrary are accessible from the Law Library website and Law School intranet.

 Because of the nature of legal materials, many of the books in the Law Library's collection do not circulate.
 You may check out circulating materials for 90 days.
 Loan periods in other libraries may vary.
 You must present a valid VU ID card at the time of check-out.

-If you cannot find a book you believe should be on a shelf, please speak with someone at the Circulation Desk.
+If you cannot find a book you believe should be on a shelf, please speak with someone at the Service Desk.

 Materials not available in the Vanderbilt Libraries may be obtained through interlibrary Loan.
-If you have never submitted an interlibrary loan request before, please seek assistance at the Circulation Desk.
+If you have never submitted an interlibrary loan request before, please seek assistance at the Service Desk.

 Study rooms are available for group study for law students only on a first-come, first-served basis.
 Near and during the finals period, study rooms are reserved in two-hour blocks.

 Lexis and Westlaw, the two major computer-assisted legal research systems, are available to all Vanderbilt Law School students, faculty, and staff.
 Research librarians, company account representatives, and student representatives can provide assistance and instruction on search strategies, database content, and general searching tips and techniques.
 Documents from LexisNexis can be printed on stand-alone printers located in the Library copy room.

 Lexis and Westlaw distribute passwords to all law students.
 Passwords must be registered shortly after they are issued or the vendors will deactivate them.
 Visit the websites listed on your Lexis and Westlaw registration materials to register your passwords.
 If you need assistance, please contact a reference librarian.